 Students who leave campus before the end of the day must be signed out by the approved adult through the attendance office.
 Signing out does not excuse the absence.
-Parents must be contacted by phone by the attendance office staff in order for students to sign themselves out.
 Leaving campus without signing out is considered "skipping" and the absences are recorded as "unexcused".
 Students who do not return from lunch are considered "skipping", and the absences are recorded as "unexcused".
-Documentation must be turned into the Attendance Office within 5 days of the return to school.
+Parents, we ask that these times and dates that students need to leave be emailed to LCHS Attendance@leonschools.net 24 hours prior to the time they need to leave.
+Our office will call to confirm all emails.